 Whisky is a man’s drink.
 It must be consumed neat.
-Single malts are always better than blends… These established facts were apparently laid down in the sacred rules of Scotch, carved into a circle of standing stones in yon shady glen, the location of which was long ago lost to the murky mists of time.
+Single malts are always better than blends.
+These are established facts that were apparently laid down in the sacred rules of Scotch.
+They were carved into a circle of standing stones in some shady glen, the location of which was lost long ago to the murky mists of time.

 There can’t be a drink in the world with more mythological bollocks attached to it than Scotch whisky.
 It’s almost unbelievable that it has found the success it has, given the amount of restrictions placed on its consumption, usually by those who profess to love it the most.
-The industry has been working hard in recent years to dispel much of this nonsense but for many, whisky remains the drink of mature men, dressed head-to-toe in tweed, probably sporting worn leather elbow patches.
+The industry has been working hard in recent years to dispel much of this nonsense but for many, whisky remains the drink of mature men, dressed head-to-toe in tweed, sporting worn leather elbow patches and eccentric facial hair.

 It’s crucial that this out-dated waffle be killed off, now more than ever.
-The whisky industry has been enjoying a boom of the kind unseen for generations but now finds itself faced with great uncertainty.
-International trade wars and Brexit chaos caused concern but the fallout from the Coronavirus pandemic may have some looking to the years ahead with abject terror.
-New markets and customers must be found because there simply isn’t enough old men in tweed to keep all the new distilleries in good health.
+Whisky has been enjoying a boom, the kind unseen for generations, but now finds itself faced with great uncertainty.
+International trade wars and Brexit chaos were already causing concern but the fallout from the Coronavirus pandemic may have some looking to the years ahead with abject terror.
+New markets and customers must be found because there simply aren’t enough old men in tweed to keep all the new distilleries in good health.

-No-one is asking you to abandon your dram, but at least keep an open mind about the unlimited possibilities whisky contains and don’t judge others for choosing a different path.
+No-one is asking you to abandon your dram but at least keep an open mind about the unlimited possibilities and don’t judge others for choosing a different path.
 Personally I love my whisky neat.
 Even cask strength drams of 60% and above can be wonderful without so much as a drop of water but there will always be those times that I want a long drink.
 Most would turn to Rum, Gin or Vodka but why shouldn’t we choose whisky for those occasions?
-It’s great with soda, lemonade or ginger ale and you haven’t lived until you’ve tried a Lagavulin smoky cokey!
+It’s great with soda, lemonade or ginger ale and you haven’t lived until you’ve tried a Smoky Cokey!

 Inspired by this diversity of drinking habits across planet Earth, That Boutique-y Whisky Company have created the World Whisky Blend, a dram comprising of spirit from Scotland, Canada, Ireland, Sweden, the USA, Switzerland, the Netherlands, Taiwan, India, Italy, Germany, Japan, France and Finland.
 Intended to work just as well neat as it does mixed, it is bottled at 41.6% and retails at £32.95.